AndroidDoctorr/turbo-api/README.md

 - Create a firebase functions app using the firebase-tools CLI, connected to your application (create a folder and run `firebase init` from that folder in the terminal)
 - Install turbo-api in the functions application `cd functions`, `npm i turbo-api`
 - Create your turbo-config.json in the main project folder (alongside /functions, not in it)
+- Set up your controllers, in /functions/controllers, following the example below

 ## Features